Rudolf Steiner’s indications on how Steiner-Waldorf schools should be run could be summarised as:

 The School has a board of trustees who are responsible for matters of school governance and oversight and who maintain a strategic overview of the School’s activity and development.
 Each trustee has their appointed area of responsibility.
 They are accountable to the School Association by whom they are elected, as well as external regulatory bodies.

-We have recently had two new trustees join us:
+We have recently had four new trustees join us:

 Hollie Meddings, Finance Trustee, joined the trustees October 2019